canelhasmateus/diamond/vault/B/AwsStorage.md

 These are Point in Time backup of the data inside the volume: 100% copies of the Hard-Drive.

-Snapshots are very useful in cases of [[ Disaster Recovery ]], since they contain all of the necessary information to boot.
+Snapshots are very useful in cases of [[DisasterRecovery]], since they contain all of the necessary information to boot.
 Comparing with traditional tape backups, which require an OS installation before being able to recover, Snapshots can recover way more quickly.

 An optimization to snapshots is that they are incremental , that is: Only the blocks that changed get saved - like git patches.